Data Analytics vs Data Analysis: 5 Key Differences

 Businesses use data analysis and data analytics in separate contexts.

 Data analytics leverages all available data sources and uses them to help the business learn from and adapt to consumer demand.
-It’s a process used to formulate constructive ways to optimize a company’s operational processes to serve customers better and generate more revenue.
+It's used to formulate constructive ways to optimize a company's operational processes to serve customers better and generate more revenue.

 On the other hand, data analysis sheds more light on the questions the data analytics team posed.
 It's essentially used to find solutions to problems identified by analytics teams while operating within the data confines set by those teams.